-The results for the DSTC 2 have been released, there were 9 teams participating with 31 entries total.
+DSTC 2 concluded, with 9 teams participating and 31 entries total.
 The results may be downloaded in the section to the right.
-The Featured Metrics are also presented in a table: DSTC 2 Featured Metrics.
+The Featured Metrics are presented in a table: DSTC 2 Featured Metrics, and the results are also summarised in a paper at SIGdial.

 The Dialog State Tracking Challenge (DSTC) is a research challenge focused on improving the state of the art in tracking the state of spoken dialog systems.
 State tracking, sometimes called belief tracking, refers to accurately estimating the user's goal as a dialog progresses.
 Accurate state tracking is desirable because it provides robustness to errors in speech recognition, and helps reduce ambiguity inherent in language within a temporal process like dialog.